craft-snippets/Craft-image-toolbox/docs/docs/Layouts.md

 {{craft.images.layout([assetForVariant1, assetForVariant2], 'someHandle')}}
 ```

 As you can see, we passed array of two assets to the method (one for each variant), without defining any other settings within Twig - everything else is defined in the config file.
-If you want, you can also pass only one asset to the function - it will be reused for every variant ddefined in the `variants` file.
+If you want, you can also pass only one asset to the function - it will be reused for every variant defined in the `variants` file.

 ```twig
 {{craft.images.layout(someAsset, 'someHandle')}}